 Robo Revenge is a feature that will bring you the justice you deserve.
 It uses a virtual credit card to get back at annoying scam callers.
 Using Robo Revenge is easy, and the whole process consists of only a few steps.

-- Log into DoNotPay website via the web browser
+- Log into DoNotPay website via the

 - Choose Robo Revenge option

 - Click on Create Your Card option, which will generate a free virtual credit card